-3. Xuanzang.
-It is believed that the famous Chinese traveller Xuanzang, also referred to as Hiuen Tsiang, visited Varanasi in 635 CE and found it to be a place of amazing religious intensity.
+3. Xuanzang - It is believed that the famous Chinese traveler Xuanzang, also referred to as Hiuen Tsiang, visited Varanasi in 635 CE and found it to be a place of amazing religious intensity.

-1. Kashi Vishwanath Temple.
-The temple is situated on the western banks of Ganga and is known among the most famous temples in Varanasi devoted to Lord Shiva.
-Built in the centre of Varanasi, this temple has many religious beliefs associated with it and is a significant spiritual spot for Hindu devotees.
+Kashi Vishwanath temple is situated on the western banks of Ganga and is known among the most famous temples in Varanasi devoted to Lord Shiva.
+Built in the center of Varanasi, this temple has many religious beliefs associated with it and is a significant spiritual spot for Hindu devotees.

-2. Dashashwamedh Ghat.
-Its history describes that Lord Brahma performed the Dashashwamedh sacrifice here.
+Dashashwamedh Ghat's history describes that Lord Brahma performed the Dashashwamedh sacrifice here.
 Ever since it has become one of the most religious destinations among Hindus.
 The highlight of this ghat is the magnificent Ganga Aarti performed here during the evenings.

-3. Sankat Mochan Hanuman Temple.
-As the name suggests, this temple is dedicated to Lord Hanuman, the one who relieves his devotees from all kinds of troubles.
-It is believed to have been established by Saint Sri Goswami Tulsidas in the first half of 16th century.
-Located on the banks of Assi River, this temple witnesses flocks of tourists and devotees on a daily basis.
+As the name suggests, the Sankat Mochan Hanuman temple is dedicated to Lord Hanuman, the one who relieves his devotees from all kinds of troubles.
+It is believed to have been established by Saint Sri Goswami Tulsidas in the first half of the 16th century.
+Located on the banks of the Assi River, this temple witnesses flocks of tourists and devotees on a daily basis.

-For one and all, the city of Varanasi is the best place to visit for attaining Nirvana and seeking God.
-Varanasi is located at an approximate distance of 850, 1,830, 1,400, 700 km from Delhi, Bengaluru, Mumbai and Kolkata respectively.
+For one and all, the city of Varanasi is the best place to visit in the state of Uttar Pradesh.
+Varanasi is located at an approximate distance of 850, 1,830, 1,400, 700 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here is how you can reach Varanasi by the following means of public transportation.

-By Train.
-If you are travelling via train, then you will have to deboard at the Varanasi Railway Station aka Banaras Junction (BSB) and then further take a cab or a bus to reach your destination.
+If you are traveling via train, then you will have to deboard at the Varanasi Railway Station aka Banaras Junction (BSB), and then further take a cab or a bus to reach your destination.
 The station has good connectivity with other nearby states and cities.

-By Road.
-You can also consider travelling to Varanasi by road via motorable roadways and national highways.
-Really, travelling to this spiritual city by road is quite a pure experience in itself.
+You can also consider traveling to Varanasi by road via motorable roadways and national highways.
+Really, traveling to this spiritual city by road is quite a pure experience in itself.
 Varanasi has been well-connected by interstate buses from other regions.
 You can also consider booking a private bus as per your convenience to travel here.
 Otherwise, if you want to travel at your own pace, then hiring a cab or self-drive are always the best options to take into account.